crispycret/cw-plus-walkthough/04-BuildingContracts.md

-## Building Contracts
+# Building Contracts

- The first thing we must do is build all the contracts.
-Thankfully we can compile them all at once with the following command.
+To interact with smart contracts on the blockchain we must first build/compile all the contracts.
+We can compile them all at once with the following command.

 ```
 sudo docker run --rm -v "$(pwd)":/code \